Visit the Most Beautiful Parts of New Zealand or Even the World?

 1. Tongariro National Park

 Tongariro became the first national park in New Zealand in 1887.
 It is also a UNESCO World Heritage Centre.
 The standout features are the three volcanoes, Mt Tongariro, Mt Ruapehu and Mt Ngauruhoe.
-Find out more about what backpackers can do in this region in our Tongariro Guide for Backpackers.
+Find out more about what travellers can do in this region in the 10 Tongariro National Park Must-Dos.

 2. Egmont National Park